tm-craggs/city-notes/Year 1/Algorithms/Revision Notes/7 - The limits of algorithms.md

 - Now every problem is in BP, but we don't know if the reverse is true.
 The question is.
 - P = NP or P ≠ NP
 - There are more problems outside of NP, but we know they are intractable.

+Essentially, the only way to approach these problems is to guess a candidate solution and then verify if the candidate solution is valid, in polynomial (acceptable) time.

+## Reduction of problems

+- One strategy to solve a problem is to reduce it to a problem for which we have a good algorithm.
+- We say a problem A can be **reduced** to a problem B if we can write an algorithm for A that calls an algorithm for B.
+- For example, consider the problem of finding the median number in an array of numbers.
+	- We can reduce this to the sorting problem, and then just find the middle value.
+- We can reduce the three colouring problem to the satisfiability problem, by expression the colouring condition as a logical formula.

+- Suppose we reduce the three